MehmetMHY/cha/README.md

 - **Preference for AI automation** and delegation
 - **Speed over cost** considerations

-**Pro Tip**: Many developers use both tools side by side—Cha for cost-effective daily tasks and precise control, and agentic tools when speed and automation are priorities.
+### Recommendations

+There is no silver bullet when it comes to a tool.
+No tool is perfect and can account for every case scenario in their area/field.
+That same applies to Cha.
+Cha's great for cost-effective daily tasks and precise control while tools like Claude Code and Gemini CLI are great when the goal is to do more complex coding tasks across multiple files and environments, with the focus on fast development and automation.
+Use Cha when you want to reduce cost of using AI tools, choose agentic tools when you need rapid iteration and don't mind delegating control, and consider starting with Cha to learn AI interaction patterns before exploring agentic tools as your needs evolve.

 ## Features